Making artists part of the community.

 Dedicating space for a writer-in-residence quarters.

-Our commitment to building on Mary Lavin’s legacy will be realised by the establishment of the IPUT Literary Residency, which offers the selected writer an apartment in the heart of Dublin for a year to pursue a literary project.
+Our commitment to building on Mary Lavin’s legacy has been realised by establishing the IPUT Writer in Residence, which offers the selected writer an apartment in Dublin for a year to pursue a literary project.

 'Dipping the Other Wing'